Notes on the Geography of Australia: Broken Hill

 The body of ore, by the way, is shaped like a bow set string down, so BHP naturally worked the shallowest part, at the center of the Line of Lode.
 That section was worked out by 1940, and BHP moved on to greener pastures elsewhere in Australia and the wider world.
 The deeper ends of the bow, both and north, have been sporadically worked since then.
 Those operations, tapping deeper veins, are underground mines.

 Why fence an old fireplace?
+The sign tells the story.

 Who says hard-boiled businessmen don't have their sentimental side?